splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-pivotal-cloudfoundry.rst

 * :ref:`otel-pcf-buildpack`: This integration installs and runs the Collector as a sidecar to your app.
 In this configuration, the Collector runs in the same container as the app.

-* :ref:`otel-pcf-tile`: The Tanzu Tile is a packaged release of the Collector that can be integrated into Pivotal's Ops Manager.
-The Tanzu Tile enables you to download, install, run, configure, and update the Collector from the Ops Manager.
+* :ref:`otel-pcf-tile`: The Tanzu Tile is a packaged release of the Collector that can be integrated into Pivotal Ops Manager.
+The Tanzu Tile allows you to download, install, run, configure, and update the Collector from the Ops Manager.

 .. _otel-pcf-bosch: